jovanbulck/jsh/README.md

               expr ; expr
               expr && expr
               expr || expr
-              cmd &               // cmd is the unit of backgrounding cmd
+              cmd &               // cmd is the unit of suspension: ^Z will be interpreted as EXIT_FAILURE

  cmd    :=    cmd | cmd           // cmd is the unit of truth value evaluation
               cmd >> path         // note: pipe redirection get priority over explicit redirection